Birkat Hamazon: Large gatherings

 According to the one opinion in the Talmud, there are special versions of the zimmun if birkat hamazon is said by at least 100, 1000 or 10000 seated at one meal.
 When 100 are present, the leader says "Blessed is HaShem our God, of Whose we have eaten and of Whose goodness we have lived", and the group responds "Blessed is HaShem our God, of Whose we have eaten, and of Whose goodness we have lived."
 When 1000 are present, the leader of the Zimmun says "Let us bless HaShem our God, the God of Israel, of Whose we have eaten, and of Whose goodness we have lived", and the crowd responds, "Blessed is HaShem our God, the God of Israel, of Whose we have eaten, and of Whose goodness we have lived."
 When at least 10000 are present, the leader of the zimmun says "Let us bless Hashem our God, the God of Israel, who dwells among the cherubim, of Whose we have eaten, and of Whose goodness we have lived," and the multitude responds, "Blessed is Hashem our God, the God of Israel, who dwells among the cherubim, of Whose we have eaten, and of Whose goodness we have lived."
 However, the Shulchan Aruch rules like the other opinion in the Talmud and we do not use any of these variations.

 Cup of Blessing

-It is customary for the person leading the zimmun to recite the blessings over a cup of wine called the kos shel beracha (cup of blessing).
-Although sometimes done at ordinary meals, it is more commonly done on Shabbat and Jewish Holidays, and almost universally done at meals celebrating special events.
+The practice of a cup of blessing is mentioned in the Talmud, and technically it can be done anytime Birkat Hamazon is recited, even by an individual.
+However, common practice is to use a cup only when there is a zimmun, in which case the person leading the zimmun recites the blessings over the cup of wine called the kos shel beracha (cup of blessing).
+It is more commonly done on Shabbat and Jewish Holidays, and almost universally done at meals celebrating special events.
 At a Passover Seder, the cup of blessing is drunk by everyone present, and functions as the "Third Cup".
-The practice of a cup of blessing is mentioned in the Talmud.